Ancient Lipki Mansions

 The magic attractiveness of the Kiev bourgeoisie.

-I invite you to take a walk along the streets of Lipki – the historic district of Kiev, which has long gained the glory of the “nest” of the Kiev elite and the residence of the highest local administration.
+I invite you to take a walk along the streets of Lipki – the historic district of Kiev, which has long gained the glory of the “nest” of the Kiev elite and the residence of the highest state administration.
 This is the most prestigious area where representatives of the higher society have been living since the 19th century.
 Mariinsky Palace, the houses of the governor-general and the civilian governor were located in this area.
 “The upper crust” settled here to be closer to the royal palace.

 In the late 80’s – early 90’s of the 19th century in Lipki area were erected stone mansions, palaces of the bankers, entrepreneurs.
 Given the fact that Kiev was the “sugar capital” of the Russian Empire, the most luxurious Kiev mansions belonged to sugar magnates.
-Nowadays Lipki is also the center of political life, where the Administration of the President, the National Bank of Ukraine, the Verkhovna Rada and other government institutions are located.
+Nowadays Lipki is also the center of political life, where the Administration of the President, the National Bank of Ukraine, the Verkhovna Rada, Cabine of Ministers and other government institutions are located.

 - Klovsky Palace

 It was planned to allocate here the residence of the Lavra high clergy, and in special cases, during the visits of Empress Elizabeth Alexeevna to Kiev, it was supposed to keep apartments for her in this palace.
 Almost simultaneously with the Klovskiy Palace, the Mariinsky Palace was hastily erected nearby.
 The sovereigns preferred the Mariinsky Palace to the Klovsky.
 In the palace, rejected by the empress, were located the Lavra printing house, the hospital, the women’s school of theology and, later, different other organizations and institutions.

 - Bunge Municipal primary school